StrangeRanger/bash-style-guide/docs/guidelines/style.md

 ////
 //// tab | Selective Use of `declare`

-- **Guideline**: Use `declare` to manage advanced variable attributes, such as associative arrays.
+- **Guideline**: Use `declare` to manage advanced variable attributes, such as for associative arrays.
-    - **Reason**: The `declare` command is essential for handling complex declarations like associative arrays or when specific variable attributes are needed.
-However, it is typically unnecessary for simple variable declarations.
+    - **Reason**: The `declare` command is essential for handling complex variable declarations, such as associative arrays, or when specific attributes are required.
+It is generally unneeded for simple variable declarations.

 ///// details | Example
     type: example